katcipis/sicp/README.md

   (deposit 0 100) 10)
 ```

-As more operations are added, the functional version of the code will generate a nasty
-nesting, so it makes sense to have a more clear version that resembles the order of the operations
-and then generate the code that can actually be evaluated by a macro.

 To solve the banking system problem you can't escape the need for memory, this list of events
-would have to be stored, and if the system is distributed it the list would have to be distributed with
+would have to be stored, and if the system is distributed then the list would have to be distributed with
 the system too.
 But once the list is loaded in memory, the entire processing is completely
 functional in a mathematical sense, the final code generated will always grant the
-same result when evaluated, time has been used to generate the code, but once generated the code
+same result when evaluated, time/order has been used to generate the code, but once generated the code
 is completely decoupled from time.

 Well, that sounds awesome but it has a pretty clear drawback, you have to remember and reprocess